 In this article, I am talking about the process of shifting from a reactive mode to a proactive one.
-Before describing this process, I will be putting the topic within the larger context of how the brain works.
+Before describing this process, I will be putting the topic within the broader context of how the brain works.

 Reactivity has tremendous survival value.
-It is what happens in fight-or-flight, i.e. when the sympathetic nervous system is activated.
-This is a knee-jerk reaction that has developed in all animals to help us survive in case of clear and present danger.
+It is what happens in fight-or-flight, i.e., when the sympathetic nervous system is activated.
+This automatic reaction has developed in all animals to help us survive in case of clear and present danger.